SokuDev/SokuMods/README.md

 If you are annoyed by the above 2 issues, you can install the IntroSkip mod.

 - A rare bug with DPadFix can cause the controllers to because unresponsive with both characters doing the same input in netplay, requiring a restart of the game to fix (Under investigation).
+- A bug can occur causing the profiles in the network screen to because invisible and crash the game if selected (Under investigation).

 ## Build
 To build the project you will need, the MSVC compiler, [discord_game_sdk](https://discord.com/developers/docs/game-sdk/sdk-starter-guide#step-1-get-the-thing) library and cmake.